eyoab01/to-do-list-slekelton/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/eyoab01/to-do-list/issues).
+Feel free to check the link (https://github.com/eyoab01/to-do-list-slekelton/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>